 Chardonnay is a versatile white wine that can pair well with a variety of foods.
 Depending on the style of Chardonnay, it can range from light and crisp to rich and buttery, so the food pairing options can vary.
 Here are some general guidelines for pairing Chardonnay with food:

-4. Vegetables: Chardonnay can also pair well with vegetable dishes, especially those that are roasted or grilled.
-It can complement the smoky flavors of grilled vegetables and provide a nice contrast to the sweetness of roasted vegetables.
+Chardonnay can also pair well with vegetable dishes, especially those roasted or grilled.
+It can complement the smoky flavors of grilled vegetables and contrast the sweetness of roasted vegetables.
 (Oaked Chardonnays)

 In general, it’s a good idea to match the weight and intensity of the food with the weight and intensity of the wine.
 For example, lighter dishes like salads and seafood pair well with lighter, crisper styles of Chardonnay, such as Chablis.
 Richer dishes like pasta with cream sauce and roasted meats pair well with richer, fuller-bodied styles like a California Chardonnay.